test-save-commit0/simpy/docs/topical_guides/environments.rst

 .. note::

-   Although the simulation time is technically unitless, you can pretend that it is, for example, in seconds and use it like a timestamp returned by :func:`time.time()` to calculate a date or the day of the week.
+   Although the simulation time is technically unit-less, you can pretend that it is, for example, in seconds and use it like a timestamp returned by :func:`time.time()` to calculate a date or the day of the week.